methodswithclass/accelerometer/README.md

 You are now moving an object on screen by tilting your device forward, backward, left, and right.

+The working code for this small scale example can be found at https://github.com/methodswithclass/accelerometer-demo and a full scale live gaming site with this engine at its core (that demonstrates the calibration necessary) can be found at https://gravity.methodswithclass.com

 Enjoy!